-Italy has 505 banks which translates to 25,400 branches with employee turnover of 278,200 members of staff.
+Italy has 505 banks which translates to 25,400 branches with an employee turnover of 278,200 members of staff.
 The Italian banking system had a major downshift in 2018 when the banking sector lost about 30 percent of its market value; however two years down the line things are shaping up.
-Discussed below are ten of the biggest banks.
+Discussed below are fifteen of the biggest banks.